andreagulli93/personal_site/Mini_descriptions.md

 You can find more on GitHub :)

 ### Gaming
+The strategy game genre is my solo go to.
+I grew up with the Command & Conquer and Total War series along-side RPGs.
+<br>Some of my favourites:
+<br>Rome: Total War, Divinity Original Sin 2, World of Warcraft
+<br>Currently playing:
+<br>Among Us

 ### photography
 Together with playing music, photography is a hobby that helps me relax.
 Alternating between my Canon EOS550d and iPhone 12 Pro,